Content Editor ‭[2]‬

 • Hotline 139 is operational on a 24/7 basis and is free of charge for reporting of domestic violence cases.

-• Hotline 119 is operational to cater for family related problems
+• Hotline 119 also operational on 24/7 is to cater for family related problems.

-To address the problem of domestic violence and promote greater involvement of men in family responsibilities, the Ministry is implementing the MACP with a view to:
+To address the problem of domestic violence and promote greater involvement of men in family responsibilities.

 Pre-Marital Counselling is an opportunity for engaged couples and future married couples to learn about each other and oneself in depth while paving the way for an enduring, harmonious, successful satisfying and happy marriage.